Andrew J. McDonald: Judicial career

-After two years of serving as Governor Dan Malloy’s chief legal counsel, McDonald was nominated to a seat on the Connecticut Supreme Court on December 27, 2012.
+After two years of serving as Governor Dan Malloy's chief legal counsel, McDonald was nominated to a seat on the Connecticut Supreme Court on December 27, 2012.
 His nomination required the approval of the Connecticut General Assembly.
 The Joint Committee on Judiciary of the Connecticut General Assembly approved his nomination by a vote of 40–2 on January 14, 2013.
 On January 23, his nomination won the approval of the Senate by a vote of 30–3 and of the House by a vote of 125–20.
 He took his seat on the bench the following day.

 In November 2017, the chief justice of Connecticut Chase T. Rogers announced that she would retire in February 2018.
 Governor Malloy announced on January 8, 2018, that he had nominated McDonald to be the next Chief Justice, to succeed Rogers.
-However, in March 2018, McDonald’s nomination was rejected by the Connecticut Senate in a 19–16 vote, with all 18 Republican state senators voting no. If he'd been confirmed, McDonald would have been the first openly gay person to serve as chief justice of a U.S. state supreme court.
+However, in March 2018, McDonald's nomination was rejected by the Connecticut Senate in a 19–16 vote, with all 18 Republican state senators voting no. If confirmed, McDonald would have been the first openly gay person to serve as chief justice of a U.S. state supreme court.
 Governor Malloy subsequently nominated justice Richard A. Robinson to be chief justice, instead of McDonald.